Arum creticum

 Arum creticum forms sophisticated yellow spathes 8-10 inches long with a fragrance of freesia and lemon.

-Arum creticum forms sophisticated yellow spathes 8-10 inches long with a fragrance of freesia and lemon.
+Arum creticum is a rare species that forms large, showy, yellow spathes 8-10 inches long with a fragrance of freesia and lemon.
+The bulbs are vigorous and form clumps at a good rate.
 May be hardy to zone 6 if kept dry in dormancy, which begins in summer.
-Hard to come by and unlikely to spread.
-Pot culture is easy, begin watering only when leaves appear in fall and keep moist while in growth.
+Pot culture is easy.
+Begin watering only when leaves appear in fall and keep moist while in growth.

 Common Name: Arum - [Spring B&B Pre-Order]